hungcq/knowledge-repo/IT/domain-driven-design/0-domain-driven-design.md

 - Entity: an object defined primarily by its identity (not attributes)
 - Value object: an object that represents a descriptive aspect of the domain with no conceptual identity
 - Service: an operation offered as an interface that stands alone in the model, without encapsulating state
+- Aggregate: a cluster of associated objects treated as a unit for the purpose of data changes
+- Factory: a program element whose responsibility is the creation of other objects
+- Reconstitution: the creation of an instance from stored data
+- Repository: a mechanism for encapsulating storage, retrieval & search behavior which emulates a collection of objects

 ## Criticism
 - Some parts are too abstract.
 Hard to understand/apply given only 1 example.